LeeSeoungJun/Kaggle_Insurance_Price_Prediction/README.md

 ## Kaggle Competition Link
-For more details, you can visit the [Dacon competition page](https://www.kaggle.com/competitions/playground-series-s4e12/overview).
+For more details, you can visit the [Kaggle competition page](https://www.kaggle.com/competitions/playground-series-s4e12/overview).